 We will not have a Secretary's Desk at this Regatta.
-Promotion certificates, Canoe Sprint and Marathon 2023 Handbooks and sets of Lane Numbers at a cost of £45 can be purchased from the Information Point at the Event Organisers' Cabin, below the main building near the Finish Tower.
+Promotion certificates, Canoe Sprint and Marathon 2023 Handbooks and sets of Lane Numbers can be purchased from the Information Point at the Raft Marshals Cabin (at the end of the lake next to Boat Control).